amiehannah/nology-coursework/03-JavaScript-Fundamentals/hostile-aliens-game/README.md

 • Some text visualisation of the ships and their hit points
 • The game should have the following Alien ships:

-o 1xMothership-
+o 1 x Mothership-
 ▪ 100 Hit Points -
 ▪ Loses 9 hit points every time it is hit -
 ▪ All ships are destroyed if the Mother ship is destroyed

-o 5xDefenceship-
+o 5 x Defenceship -
 ▪ Each one starts with 80 hit points -
 ▪ Each one Loses 10 hit points each time it is hit

-o 8xAttackship
+o 8 x Attackship -
 ▪ Each starts with 45 hit points
 ▪ Each loses 12 hit points each time it is hit.